 You can use library notifications very much the same way as notifications for sensors or devices.

-- In your library, click the Notifications tab.
+- In your library, click the Notification Triggers tab.

 - Choose one of the various notification trigger types and configure it: